 Mixing strains should be a fun experience.
 In the beginning, you’ll have to experiment a little with calculating the right dose of strains.
 Using some CBD-rich strains mixed with high-THC strains can help balance the psychoactive effects of THC.
 Also, think beyond the main two cannabinoids: THC and CBD.
 Look toward minor cannabinoids such as CBG, CBC, THCV, and so many more.
 These minor compounds can play a major and positive role in your experience.

 Once you’ve found your chosen blend of one, two, or more strains you can decide how much you want to grind at a time.
 If it’s a new mix, grind enough herb for a single session to gauge its effects.
 You can grind a large amount and store it in an airtight container for use over a long period of time.
 Simply open the jar, grab enough for your session, and close it back up for later use.
-Make sure to keep your cannabis blend in a cool, dry, and dark place.
+Make sure to keep your cannabis blend in a cool place.
+Also make sure it stays dry.
 You can use humidity packs inside your container to keep them at the perfect humidity levels, which help avoid stale and moldy weed.

 Don’t stop there.
 There are hundreds of cannabis strains out there and new ones popping up all the time.
 Spend some time really savoring the buds as you inhale and notice different scents and flavors.
 Tuning your nose and taste buds for cannabis’ terpenes can take some time, but it’s totally worth it.
 It’s up to you to find your favorite combination of cannabis strains.
 That’s the magic of cannabis.